open-goal/jak-project/doc/compiler_example.md

 There are a few details worth mentioning about this process:
 - The reader will expand `'my-symbol` to `(quote my-symbol)`
-- The reader will throw errors on synatx errors (mismatched parentheses, bad strings/numbers, etc.)
+- The reader will throw errors on syntax errors (mismatched parentheses, bad strings/numbers, etc.)
 - Using `read_from_file` adds information about where each thing came from to a map stored in the reader.
 This map is used to determine the source file/line for compiler errors.

 # IR Pass